martinus/nanobench/docs/tutorial.rst

    | 4,580.4% |                0.78 |    1,277,113,402.06 |    0.0% |            7.00 |            2.50 |  2.797 |           0.00 |    0.0% |      0.00 | `RomuDuoJr`
    | 2,291.2% |                1.57 |      638,820,992.09 |    0.0% |           11.00 |            5.00 |  2.200 |           0.00 |    0.0% |      0.00 | `ankerl::nanobench::Rng`

-It shows that ``ankerl::nanobench::Rng`` is one of the fastest RNG, and has the least amount of fluctuation.
+It shows that :cpp:class:`ankerl::nanobench::Rng` is one of the fastest RNG, and has the least amount of fluctuation.
 It takes only 1.57ns to generate a random ``uint64_t``, so ~638 million calls per seconds are possible.
 To the left we show relative performance compared to ``std::default_random_engine``.